ShehanAT/Twitter-Interface/README.md

 # Twitter-Interface
 ### TreeHouse Full Stack Javascript Techdegree Project Unit 7
-### This project needs a config.js file in this format:
+### This project needs a config.js file in the root directory of this format:

 ```
 module.exports =  {